It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 'y ~ feature_1 + feature_2 + feature_3'

-In other cases where we use matrix inputs, additional features will just be the additional input columns, and nothing about the model code actually changes.
 We might have a lot of features, and even for relatively simple linear models this could be dozens in some scenarios.
-A compact depiction of our model uses matrix representation, which we’ll show in the next callout, but you can find more detail in the matrix overview Appendix A. For our purposes, all you really need to know is that this:
+A compact depiction of our model uses matrix representation, which we’ll show in the next callout, but you can find more detail in the matrix overview Appendix B. For our purposes with a standard linear model, all you really need to know is that this:

 \[